 What Is the Art of Ministry Program?

-- In their first year, students take a one-semester introduction to ministry.
+- In the fall of the first year, students take a one-semester introduction to ministry course.

 The primary “text” of Art of Ministry coursework is experience: the life experiences students bring with them to theological education; the experiences in ministry internship placements that invite theological reflection on the practice of ministry; and the experience of God’s presence and work in the communities of faith that minister to and with our students.

 Ministry cannot be reduced to technical knowledge of the sort one finds in an instruction manual.
 Instead, a well-formed minister possesses wisdom about their work not unlike the wisdom a skilled craftsperson brings to their art.
 Ministry wisdom can only be learned through intentional and critical reflection on practice and experience.
 In that process, students begin to understand the instincts, habits, virtues, and skills that hang together in complex and organic ways and that nourish the life and work of ministry.
 The Art of Ministry program attends to three related sources of ministry wisdom: ministerial identity, ministry practice, and theological reflection.

 More than a job or a career, ministry is a vocation in which persons respond to a call to participate with others in God’s project of justice, reconciliation, and compassion.
 To respond to the call of ministry is not simply to learn particular skills and practices.
 It is a larger undertaking, in which a person cultivates an identity as a minister, becoming, in Barbara Brown Taylor’s words, “God’s person in the world.”
 Ministry, then, is both a kind of work and a way of being in the world.
 Art of Ministry makes space for students to discern and explore their calling to this work, to consider who they are as persons called to ministry, and to understand what it means that they bring their whole selves into their ministry practice.